Personality vs. Identity: How to Find Your Right Fit

 Your identi-T-shirts, idendit-shorts, identi-shoes, and identi-hats.

-It is mainly determined by your culture and circumstance.
+It is mainly determined by culture and circumstance.
 So for the same reason you wouldn’t feel as comfortable as most Brazilians wearing a thong bikini bottom or banana hammock Speedo, you feel comfortable in a certain identity ensemble.

 Unlike personality, you have complete autonomy on which identities you use to present yourself to the world.
 This can make a much bigger difference in your life than any clothing choice.